Olesia-P/portfolio/README.md

 This portfolio was created to present my pet projects, which were built during my studies.

+Visual design was created by me as well.

 <img src="public/projects-screenshots/portfolio-screenshot.png" width="430" height="250">

 ## Features